 Fruchterman says that what structure you decide to use depends on your motivation, your market, your capital requirements, and how much control you wish to have.

-Wherever you come down on those issues, here are some of the current structural forms that you can consider for social good.
+Wherever you come down on those issues, here are some of the current structural forms that you might want to consider for social good.

-A for-profit company can tap a large pool of investment capital.
-But because the social mission is not part of its legal structure, a for-profit, to do social good, must have a founder and a board that believe ardently in the cause.
+While a for-profit company can tap a large pool of investment capital, a social mission may fit it a bit uneasily.
+Because the social mission is not part of its legal structure, a for-profit, to do social good, must have a founder and a board that believe ardently in some cause and be willing to invest money in that cause.

-What are the advantages?
-There is a lot of precedent and best practices already out there for businesses and more societal pressure all the time to include social responsibility.
-Also, businesses have more avenues available for raising startup money.
-A business is easy to sell or close, while a nonprofit has to be liquidated and assets given to another nonprofit.
+What are the advantages of being a purpose-driven business?
+There is a lot of precedent and best practices already out there for businesses and more societal pressure all the time to become socially conscious.
+Also, companies have advantages that a nonprofit organization does not have, such as more avenues for raising startup money.
+A business is also easy to sell or close, while a nonprofit has to be liquidated and assets given to another nonprofit.

 Nevertheless, as consumers demand more social responsibility from companies, more of them have seen the financial advantages of including social good as a goal.
 Indeed many companies have adopted the mantra of people, planet, profit to guide their actions.

-Consequently, we see more and more examples of for-profit companies that do social good such as D.light Design, which sells affordable solar-powered LED lights in the developing world; and Whole Foods Market Inc, which contributes 5% of its profits to charity.
+Consequently, we see more and more examples of for-profit companies that do social good such as D.light Design, which sells affordable solar-powered LED lights in the developing world.
+Other well-know purpose-driven companies include Unilever and Dove.

 These types of organizations are for-profit organizations but with significant changes that allow for social goals.
 Older models include cooperatives and employee-owned firms.
 Some are new, such as benefit corporations (B Corporations) and L3Cs (low-profit limited liability companies).